modemu2k 0.2.4

 Returns

-M2K_OK if any bytes were accepted, M2K_ERR_WOULDBLOCK if none were, M2K_ERR_PTY (overloaded as "wrong I/O mode") if the context is not in app-I/O mode — call m2k_setup_app_io() first.
+M2K_OK if any bytes were accepted (a call with len == 0 is a no-op returning M2K_OK), M2K_ERR_WOULDBLOCK if none were, M2K_ERR_PTY (overloaded as "wrong I/O mode") if the context is not in app-I/O mode — call m2k_setup_app_io() first.